 When you are given a single overall allocation that includes funding for both free meals and the bursary fund, you can carry forward funds from both schemes.
-You may use this funding for either free meals or Bursary Fund payments in the new academic year.
+You can use this funding for either free meals or bursary fund payments in the new academic year.

-You cannot carry forward funding for the Bursary Fund and/or free meals funding for more than one year.
-This means you must return unspent funds before, and including, the 2022 to 2023 academic year or any funds that are over your current year allocation value.
-Below is an example of how you can calculate your returned unspent funds.
+You cannot carry forward funding for the bursary fund and/or free meals funding for more than one year.
+This means you must return unspent funds from any year up to and including academic year 2023 to 2024 or any funds that are over your current year allocation value.

+Below is an example of how you can calculate the funds you need to return:

-11.1 Example: Calculating unspent funds to be returned
+10.1 Example: Calculating unspent funds to be returned